nextleap-project/countermitm/gossip.md

 attacked parties.
 Even worse ... it's a common habit in a number of messaging systems to include quoted text from previous messages.
-So despite only targetting two participants the attack can provide access to a large part of the group's conversation.
+So despite only targetting two participants the attack can provide access to a large part of the groups conversation.

-Therefore participants in a group conversation need to worry about the correctness of the encryption keys they use but also of those of everyone else in the group.
+Therefore participants need to worry about the correctness of the encryption keys they use but also of those of everyone else in the group.

 ### Detecting mitm through gossip inconsistencies